fisher-alice/johnny-five-wiki/Button.md

-The `Button` class constructs objects that represent a single digital Button attached to the physical board.
+The `Button` class constructs objects that represents a single Button attached to the physical board.

 ## Parameters